PrimeLens/django-notes/collect_static.md

 STATIC_ROOT = os.path.join(BASE_DIR, 'static')
 ```

+- make sure you added the above lines first<br/>
-- then make while in the virtual environment do `python manage.py collectstatic`
+  then make while in the virtual environment do `python manage.py collectstatic`
 - do git commits and redeploy